notadeejay/rbc-training/data/Week 3 Day 1/04__Add Psuedo Selectors To Your Webpage__Exercise.md

 ### Tasks

-- [ ] Add CSS so when you hover over the links in your nav bar, they change color.
+- [ ] Add CSS so when you hover over the links in your nav bar, they change colour.
 - [ ] Play around with changing the font-size, font weight or even font-family when you hover over your links.
 - [ ] Add CSS so the first letter of each paragraph in the **About** section is bold
-- [ ] Add CSS so when someone highlights text on your resume page, it highlights it in your favourite color.
+- [ ] Add CSS so when someone highlights text on your resume page, it highlights it in your favourite colour.

 ### Tips and Tricks